Hi Sh! Team,

 Ask them if they have heard of vaginismus.
 It can be a way of gauging what they know and how they feel about psychosexual issues.

-In the meantime, there are certainly things you do on your own and with your fella to help.
-From your letter it sounds like this could be an arousal or performance anxiety issue that has possibly led to a vaginismic response.
+In the meantime, there are certain things you do on your own and with your fella to help.
+From your letter, it sounds like this could be an arousal or performance anxiety issue that has possibly led to a vaginismic response.

 If you then carry on having sex, it could be that your Kegel muscles are spasming in a vaginismic way because they are protecting you from pain.

-Start with something smaller and build up to insertibles that are the same size as your boyfriend.
-Depending how difficult you find this – it may make you feel anxious – will dictate how long to do this for.
+Start with something smaller and build up to insertables that are the same size as your boyfriend.
+Depending on how difficult you find this – it may make you feel anxious – will dictate how long to do this.
 You may insert the smaller toy a few times a week for a few weeks and build up.
 Or it might be that, away from the pressure of sex, bigger devices go in easily.